miguelmota/dotvim/README.md

 ### References

-Below are references for shortcuts and key bindings.
+Below are references for shortcuts and key bindings (to help me remember).

-####Key bindings

 ctrlp Search/open files: